IATF® Global Waivers and Measures – Remote Internal Auditing and Monitoring

-In April the International Automotive Task Force (IATF) released 2 revisions of “IATF Global Waivers and Measures in Response to the Coronavirus Pandemic (COVID-19)”.
+In April 2020 the International Automotive Task Force (IATF®) that oversees IATF 16949®, released 2 revisions of “IATF Global Waivers and Measures in Response to the Coronavirus Pandemic (COVID-19)”.
 In this article, we’ll look at some of the highlights from those revisions that impact our customers.
-(All changes to the original document are highlighted in red.)
+(Note: Refer to the 7th revision for the most recent guidelines.)

-The IATF response is that IATF 16949 18.104.22.168 and the basic requirements for an audit program are still applicable and are prioritized based on risk, internal and external performance trends, and criticality of the process(es).
-The IATF recognizes that in the COVID-19 crisis, the risk for the safety and health of internal auditors and auditees is an even higher priority.
+The IATF® response is that IATF 16949® 126.96.36.199 and the basic requirements for an audit program are still applicable and are prioritized based on risk, internal and external performance trends, and criticality of the process(es).
+The IATF® recognizes that in the COVID-19 crisis, the risk for the safety and health of internal auditors and auditees is an even higher priority.
 Organizations need to determine their risk and, if justified, consider other auditing methods such as remote audits.
 The organization should demonstrate the effectiveness of these auditing methods and associated risk assessments.

 - Assess historical audit results and internal performance data to justify the possibility of moving internal audits for those processes with little to no risk.
 Document that assessment and change your annual audit schedule for those lower risk processes.
 Justify whether you can delay to later in the year, or even push into next year without auditing that low risk process this year.